-"The unlawful manufacture, distribution, dispensation, possession, or use of alcohol, illegal drugs, intoxicants, or controlled substances; abuse of prescription drugs while on duty; use of alcohol in a university vehicle on or off university property; possession or use of alcohol while on duty (except at university-sponsored events and other events an employee is expected to attend as part of his or her duties); or reporting to work under the influence of illegal drugs or alcohol or while unlawfully using controlled substances."
-Violation of the Code of Conduct is grounds for disciplinary action, up to and including termination of employment, pursuant to University of Tennessee Human Resources Policy HR0525, a copy of which can be found at https://policy.tennessee.edu/policy/hr0580-code-of-conduct/.
-The unlawful manufacture, distribution, dispensation, possession, or use of alcohol, illegal drugs, intoxicants, or controlled substances as well as reporting for duty under the influence of intoxicants, constitutes gross misconduct under university policy.
+"The unauthorized manufacture, distribution, dispensation, possession, or use of alcohol (whether lawful or not), illegal drugs, intoxicants, or controlled substances; abuse of prescription drugs while on duty; use of alcohol or controlled substances in a University vehicle; or possession or use of alcohol or controlled substances while on duty (except at University-sponsored events and other events an employee is expected to attend as part of his or her duties where alcohol is served)" and "Reporting to work under the influence of intoxicants, including alcohol, non-prescribed drugs, or illicit drugs.
+This includes marijuana even if pursuant to an otherwise valid out-of- state prescription.
+Note: CBD products may contain sufficient quantities of THC to trigger a positive drug test."

+Violation of the Code of Conduct, and subsequent guidance document, is grounds for disciplinary action, up to and including termination of employment, pursuant to University of Tennessee Human Resources Policy HR0525 Disciplinary Action, a copy of which can be found https://policy.tennessee.edu/policy/hr0525-disciplinary-action/.
+The unauthorized manufacture, distribution, dispensation, possession, or use of alcohol (whether lawful or not), illegal drugs, intoxicants, or controlled substances as well as reporting for duty under the influence of intoxicants, constitutes gross misconduct under university policy.
 In a case of gross misconduct, immediate disciplinary action up to and including termination may be taken.
 An employee may be placed on administrative leave while the University is investigating or addressing allegations of misconduct, or as otherwise permitted by University policies.